spacetelescope/jdaviz/docs/specviz/plugins.rst

 Gaussian Smooth
 ===============

-Gaussian Smooth is performed on a Spectrum1D data object.
+Gaussian Smooth is performed on a Spectrum data object.
 The spectrum is convolved with a Gaussian function.
 The Gaussian standard deviation in pixels must be entered into the :guilabel:`Standard deviation` field in the plugin.

-A new Spectrum1D object is generated and is added to the spectrum viewer.
+A new Spectrum object is generated and is added to the spectrum viewer.
 It can be selected and shown in the viewer via the :guilabel:`Data` icon in the viewer toolbar.